Marshall William Baynham (1897-1963)

 Marshall died at Walsall in 1963, aged 66.

-Phoebe died in 1984.
+Phoebe died at Walsall in 1984, aged 86.

-Marshall (my grandfather) was born on 6th May 1897, at the family home 26 Oxford Street, Pleck, Walsall; he was baptised on 28th May 1897 at St. John’s Church, Walsall.
+Marshall, my grandfather, was born on 6th May 1897, at the family home 26 Oxford Street, Pleck, Walsall; he was baptised on 28th May 1897 at St. John’s Church, Walsall.

 William enlisted into Kitchener’s New Third Army at Walsall on 13th April 1915, a few weeks before his 18th birthday.